 I’m sure the term Purposeful Productivity means a variety of different things to different people.
-Since starting to use the phrase, and forming this private Facebook group for discussion and support, I’ve really enjoyed getting a variety of perspectives on the meaning and nature of trying to be productive with purpose.
+Since starting to use the phrase, I’ve really enjoyed getting a variety of perspectives on the meaning and nature of trying to be productive with purpose.

 I’ve also heard some notions about “productivity” which have dismayed me, hence today’s post!

 It’s my belief that productivity is not:

 - about being busy all the time and using every moment constructively;

 - (for writers) simply measured by word count or finished work.